Do We Live in the Matrix? Three Concise Interviews on Continuous Creation

-That was Walter Schultz, Professor of Philosophy at the University of Northwestern.
-We will talk with him in a later podcast about Edwards. . . .
-So God is omni-competent, and creation is a projection of his mind.
+Certainly, God is omni-competent, and creation is a projection of his mind.
 But does this explain providence, and is there evidence for this in the world of physics?
-Next we need to find a scientist, a scientist with experience in quantum physics.
-And I know just the person: Erica Carlson.
-She is the Professor of Physics at Purdue University.
+So I asked Erica Carlson, Professor of Physics at Purdue University.
 She is bright, a respected scientist, a quantum theorist, she’s a Christian, and she happens to be at home right now with an infant.
 This multitasking mom can help us understand the basics of quantum mechanics, and whether continuous creation makes sense scientifically.

 So I am going to explain to you some quantum mechanics.
 And then that ought to help you kind of understand why people would come up with this idea that maybe quantum mechanics supports this.
 My conclusion, by the way, is going to be that there are some quantum mechanical ideas that are similar, but there is not evidence to support that interpretation over another interpretation of the data.
 So you can’t say that science has evidence supporting the idea, but you can say that there are similar ideas running around quantum mechanics and maybe one day somebody can test them.

 So the reason somebody might come up with the idea is because in the quantum world things get quantized.
 They show up in whole numbers like the number of Coke cans in your refrigerator.
 And so a way that things can get quantized, quantum mechanically, is actual positions can get quantized.
 So, you know, you can walk across a room and you just do it.
 You just walk across the room.
 But imagine a situation that is much more like chess pieces.
 So chess pieces can’t be just anywhere on a chessboard.
 They have to be on a square.
 That is an example of quantized position.